cunnie/writings/i_am_become_forever.md

 rewiring him, making him stronger in ways he could not yet imagine, making him like her.

+_He's changing.
+I sense it.
+He's becoming like me._

+ She could see the electrical pattern of his brain, normally a subdued green, erupt into an uncharacteristic firestorm yellow.

 And suddenly there was a turn of the tide.
 In the lifespan of large stars, the minute before they go supernova, there is a brief period when they exhaust their
 fuel: the iron in the core of the star begins to undergo fusion, but rather than